mashfique19/mashfique19.github.io/_pages/about.md

 ## 👋 About Me

-I am a Master's student in Electrical and Electronics Engineering focused on building **real-world engineering systems that combine simulation, control, and intelligent automation**.
+I am a Master's graduate in Electrical and Electronics Engineering focused on building **real-world engineering systems that combine simulation, control, and intelligent automation**.

 My interests lie at the intersection of: